-Since 2004 Professor and head of the radioastronomy group at the Argelander Institute for Astronomy at the University of Bonn.
-Institute director from 2009 to 2012.
+Since 2004 Professor and head of the radioastronomy group at the Argelander-Institute for Astronomy at the University of Bonn.
+Institute director from 2009 to 2012, deputy director since 2013.
 PhD in Physics from U.C.
 Berkeley in 1989.
 My currrent research focuses on the formation of stars, galaxies, and massive black holes in the early Universe, and on a project to constrain structure formation and cosmological parameters (primordial density spectrum, dark energy) by means of a Sunyaev-Zel'dovich, X-ray and weak lensing observations of galaxy clusters.
 My lesser insterest cover molecular cloud structure, star formation, Kuiper belt objects, PDRs, shocks, and gamma-ray bursts.

-Should you be interested in a Bachelor, Master, or PhD thesis project, please contact me or check these thesis descriptions.
+Should you be interested in a Bachelor, Master, or PhD thesis project, check our current list of thesis topics.